 The Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.

 Early retirement

-You can choose to retire early and take your pension from age 55.
-You don't need your employer's consent.
-But your pension is normally reduced if paid before your normal pension age.
+Deferred members can choose to retire and take their pension from age 55, without their former employer's consent.
+Pension benefits are normally reduced if paid before normal pension age.